 Interesting: Is Common Law Marriage Recognized By the State of Texas?

-We all know that Valentine's Day is right around the corner, everyone is thinking about love and spending time with the person they enjoy most.
+We all know that Valentine's Day is here, everyone is thinking about love and spending time with the person they enjoy most.
 But many of us here in the state of Texas don't really know the answer to this marriage related question.
 Is common law marriage recognized in the state of Texas?
 We will get more into the details but the easiest answer is yes, the state of Texas does recognize common law marriage.

 What exactly is common law marriage?
 Essentially it allows couples in the state of Texas to unite as one without going through the whole ceremony or going to the court house to get a marriage license like most people do.

 To Prove Common Law Marriage in Texas You Must...